VasileiosMalt/TeleFlash/README.md

 - **📥 Automatic Daily Fetch**: Scrapes channel info and posts every morning at 06:00.
 - **🗄️ Robust Storage**: Saves data securely using SQLAlchemy and PostgreSQL.
-- **🇫🇮 Smart Finland Detection**: Identifies posts mentioning Finland using keywords in English, Russian, and Ukrainian (e.g., "Finland", "Suomi", "Финляндия", ...).
+- **🇫🇮 Smart Detection**: Identifies posts mentioning Finland using keywords in English, Russian, and Ukrainian (e.g., "Finland", "Suomi", "Финляндия", ...).
 - **🤖 AI-Powered Summaries**: Generates summaries in English and Finnish using OpenAI.
 - **💬 Slack Integration**: Posts structured summaries and message statistics to Slack.
 - **⏰ Hands-Free Operation**: Scheduler automates the process daily.